 - Gender predisposition, the male ratio by 9 to 1.

-- Lifetime risk of suffering from an inguinal hernia is 10%.
+- The lifetime risk of suffering from an inguinal hernia is 10%.

 - Children represent 5% of inguinal hernia cases.

-- Normal weight (lower risk in obese men).
+- Average weight (lower risk in obese men).

 - Tall stature.

 Types of inguinal hernias

 - It enters through the internal inguinal ring into the lateral to the inferior epigastric inguinal canal.